flexiblepower/powermatcher-documentation/CreationOfDeviceAgent.md

 # Creating a Device Agent

-##Overview

-In this part of the tutorial, you will learn how to create your own device agent.
+In this part of the tutorial, you will learn how to create your own Device Agent.
 The device we will be creating is a wind turbine.

 # Creating the basic class